-This feature is in public technical preview for Citrix Workspace app.
+This feature is generally available for Citrix Workspace app.

 Service continuity removes or minimizes the dependency on the availability of components that are involved in the connection process.
 Users can launch their virtual apps and desktops regardless of the health status of the cloud services.